Shoelace Knot Comparison

 The Surgeon's Knot, the Turquoise Turtle Knot, the Equality Knot, plus my own Ian's Secure Knot, all theoretically form the identical finished secure knot, which is known in knotting terminology as a "Double Slipped Reef Knot".

-end up looking quite different to the symmetrical "Ian's Secure Knot", especially if there's not enough slack for
+looking quite different to the symmetrical "Ian's Secure Knot", especially if there's not enough slack for the laces to

 Choose With Confidence